bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Late *slp* expression demarcates cephalic furrow edges-->

-At the onset of gastrulation, the broad *slp* and *eve* domains progressively resolve into narrow abutting stripes which correspond to a central row of *eve*-expressing initiator cells surrounded by rows of *slp*-expressing adjacent cells ({@fig:patterning}g,i).
+At the onset of gastrulation, the broad *slp* and *eve* domains progressively resolve into narrow abutting stripes which correspond to a central row of *eve*-expressing initiator cells surrounded by rows of *slp*-expressing adjacent cells ({@fig:genetic-patterning}g,i).
-In addition, *prd* expression is offset to *slp* expression by a single row of cells and *btd* expression localizes to the anterior half of the cephalic furrow ({@fig:patterning}e).
+In addition, *prd* expression is offset to *slp* expression by a single row of cells and *btd* expression localizes to the anterior half of the cephalic furrow ({@fig:genetic-patterning}e).
-Furthermore, the outer edges of the cephalic furrow are demarcated by *slp* expression ({@fig:patterning}i).
+Furthermore, the outer edges of the cephalic furrow are demarcated by *slp* expression ({@fig:genetic-patterning}i).
 This combinatorial expression of transcription factors *btd*, *eve*, *slp*, and *prd*, indicates that each row of cells forming the invagination of the cephalic furrow has a unique transcriptional identity.
 Since *slp* is crucial to maintain parasegment polarity by activating *wingless* and repressing *engrailed* [@Cadigan1994-hz], the expression of *slp* may also be important for establishing the individual cell identities around the cephalic furrow.